-Till the date of the approval of these financial statements, the European Union endorsed the following accounting standards, interpretations, amendments, and revisions, mandatorily applied to the financial year beginning on January 1, 2020:
+Till the date of the approval of these financial statements, the European Union endorsed the following accounting standards, interpretations, amendments and revisions, mandatorily applied to the financial year beginning on January 1, 2020:

-Eu Standard / Interpretation in yea ו ו -Jan-20 guidance on measurement, derecognition, presentation and disclosure.
-Corresponds to amendments to clarify the definition 8 - Definition of material of material in IAS 1.
+STANDARD/INTERPRETATION APPLICABLE IN THE EUROPEAN UNION IN THE FINANCIAL YEARS BEGUN ON OR AFTER DESCRIPTION Amendments to references to the Conceptual Framework in IFRS Standards 1-Jan-20 Corresponds to amendments to several standards (IFRS 2, IFRS 3, IFRS 6, IFRS 14, IAS 1, IAS 8, IAS 34, IAS 37, IAS 38, IFRIC 12, IFRIC 19, IFRIC 20, IFRIC 22 and SIC 32) in in relation to references to the revised Conceptual Framework in March 2018.
+The revised Conceptual Framework includes revised definitions of an asset and a liability and new guidance on measurement, derecognition, presentation and disclosure.
+Amendment to IAS 1 and IAS 8 - Definition of material 1-Jan-20 Corresponds to amendments to clarify the definition of material in IAS 1.
 The definition of material in IAS 8 now refers to IAS 1.
 The amendment changes the definition of material in other standards to ensure consistency.
 The information is material if, due to its omission, distortion or concealment, it is reasonably expected to influence the decisions of the primary users of the financial statements based on the financial statements.
-Amendment to IFRS 3 - 1 Definition of business Corresponds to amendments to the definition of business, aiming to clarify the identification of business acquisition or acquisition of a group of assets.
-The revised definition further clarifies the definition of a business's output as the supply of goods or services to customers.
+Amendment to IFRS 3 - Definition of business 1-Jan-20 Corresponds to amendments to the definition of business, aiming to clarify the identification of business acquisition or acquisition of a group of assets.
+The revised definition further clarifies the definition of a business's output as the supply of goods or services to cus- tomers.
 The changes include examples for identifying a business acquisition.

-Amendments to IFRS 9, IAS 39 1 and IFRS 7 - reform of benchmark interest rates (IBOR Reform) Corresponds to amendments to IFRS 9, IAS 39 and IFRS 7 related to the benchmark interest rate reform project (known as "IBOR reform"), in order to reduce the potential impact of changes in reference interest rates on financial reporting, namely in hedge accounting.
-Amendment to IFRS 16 - 1 Leases - "Covid 19 Related Rent Concessions This amendment introduces an optional practical expedient whereby tenants are exempt from analysing whether income concessions, typically income suspensions or reductions, related to the "COVID-19" pandemic correspond to contractual modifications.
+STANDARD/INTERPRETATION APPLICABLE IN THE EUROPEAN UNION IN THE FINANCIAL YEARS BEGUN ON OR AFTER DESCRIPTION Amendments to IFRS 9, IAS 39 and IFRS 7 - reform of benchmark interest rates (IBOR Reform) 1-Jan-20 Corresponds to amendments to IFRS 9, IAS 39 and IFRS 7 related to the benchmark interest rate reform project (known as "IBOR re- form"), in order to reduce the potential impact of changes in referen- ce interest rates on financial reporting, namely in hedge accounting.
+Amendment to IFRS 16 - Leases - "Covid 19 Related Rent Conces- sions 1-Jun-20 This amendment introduces an optional practical expedient whereby tenants are exempt from analysing whether income concessions, typically income suspensions or reductions, related to the "COVID-19" pandemic correspond to contractual modifications.

-No significant impacts to the financial statements occurred from the adoption of the above mentioned accounting standards, interpretations, amendments, and revisions.
+No significant impacts to the financial statements occurred from the adoption of the above-mentioned accounting standards, interpretations, amendments and revisions.